 The Dyeing process

 Preformed unpolished bangles are placed in a bath of heated dye solution and placed under pressure to force the dye deep into the crystal structure.
 While this method gives a uniform colouration, there is another method to paint intricate designs onto bangle with dyes to mimic a natural pattern.
-See the whole process in this article: Jade Bangle Treatment In Myanmar: A 2019 Market Update
+See the whole process in this article: Dyed Jade Bangles in Myanmar.

 Figure 8.2.
 Concentration of green colour can be seen where the green dye has been painted on.